-Information about the memory test and the method of memory testing and how the questions relate to real world scenarios.
+Information about the memory test, the method of memory testing and how the questions relate to real world scenarios.

 This is a website that enables you to test your short term memory and then grade it with a simple percentage score.
 It is designed to be easy to use and quick to understand.
 Note that we use the phrase 'short term' as a general language term rather than scientific.
 In scientific terms the test is actually testing your longer term memory but most people don't see it like that.
 Our discussion of memory types explores this in more detail.